Charles Burnett (director): 1978–1989: Film debut and breakthrough

-My Brother's Wedding (1983)

 Burnett served as the director, producer, director of photography, and screenwriter for My Brother's Wedding.
 My Brother's Wedding was his second full-length film, but was not released because of a mixed review in The New York Times after playing at the New Directors/New Films Festival in 1983.
 As in Killer of Sheep, many of the film's actors were amateurs, including the costume designer's wife.
 The role of Pierce Mundy, the protagonist, was played by Everett Silas.
 Mundy struggles to choose between his brother's middle-class existence and his best friend's working-class world.
 The movie was the first feature Burnett shot on 35mm color film.
 Its cost was estimated at $80,000.
 The movie was acquired by Milestone Films, restored by the Pacific Film Archive at the University of California, Berkeley, and digitally reedited by Burnett.

-To Sleep with Anger (1990)
+1990–1999: Established work

 To Sleep with Anger was Burnett's first higher-budget film, with an estimated cost of $1.4 million.
 The grant he received from the John D. and Catherine T. MacArthur Foundation helped Burnett support his family while working on the film.
 The $250,000 grant spread over the course of five years is awarded to gifted individuals to pursue personal projects.
 The movie was set in South Central LA and followed the same themes of family and southern folklore as most of his films.
 The story concerns a lower middle class Los Angeles family that welcomes a guest from the South who overstays his welcome and causes a major disturbance in the family.
 The family's instability seems to reflect the larger community's volatility.
 To Sleep with Anger was Burnett's first film to feature professional actors.
 The lead actors include Danny Glover, Paul Butler, Mary Alice, Carl Lumbly, and Vonetta McGee.
 Glover, who plays Harry Mention, agreed to a reduced fee and went on to invest in the production.
 A box-office favorite known for his role in the Lethal Weapon films, Glover continued to star in many successful productions including The Royal Tenenbaums, Dreamgirls, 2012, and Death at a Funeral.
 Although highly acclaimed by critics, To Sleep with Anger did poorly at the box office.
 Burnett attributes this to poor distribution and lack of good taste.
 The film won many awards, including best screenplay from the National Society of Film Critics (the first award of its kind given to an African American writer).
 Other awards include two Independent Spirit Awards for Best Director and Best Screenplay, the American Film Institute's Maya Deren Award, the Special Jury Recognition Award at the 1990 Sundance Film Festival, a Special Award from the Los Angeles Film Critics Association, and nominations for Burnett and Glover by the New York Film Critics Association.